nbeddows/meen-hw/README.md

 ### Compilation

 This project uses [CMake (minimum version 3.23)](https://cmake.org/) for its build system and [Conan (minimum version 2.0)](https://conan.io/) for it's dependency package management.
-Supported compilers are GCC (minimum version 12), MSVC(minimum version 16) and Clang (minimum version 16).
+Supported compilers are GCC (minimum version 12), MSVC(minimum version 16).
 The platform used for compilation is assumed to be Windows/Linux x86_64.

 #### Pre-requisites